Ronaf-git/Qlik_Tools/API Tools/Powershell/QlikAutomation/README.md

 1. Load config from JSON (see below)
 2. Open WebSocket session to Qlik Engine
 3. Connect to a QlikApp
+4. Get various AppInfos
+5. Get AppScript
+6. Update AppScript
-4. Reload the app
+7. Reload the app
-5. Save the app
+8. Save the app
-6. Loop through field values:
+9. Loop through field values:
    - Select value
    - Iterate sheets and visualizations
    - Export each object’s data to Excel (`.xlsx`)
-7. Save files to `OutputDirectory`
+10. Save files to `OutputDirectory`
-8. Close WebSocket session
+11. Close WebSocket session

 ### Configuration of `Config/QlikSettings.json`